Agnes Water and Seventeen Seventy are two of the most unmissable destinations on the east coast of Australia in the Gladstone Region, Queensland.

 HAVE A BBQ BY THE BEACH

-I am guessing you’re planning on spending more than one day exploring Agnes Water and 1770 so why not enjoy a BBQ with your friends and family right down on the beach in 1770!
+I am guessing you’re planning on spending more than one day exploring this region, so why not enjoy a BBQ with your friends and family right down on the beach in 1770!

-It’s best to grab some food supplies from Foodworks in the main town of Agnes Water before driving along the coast to 1770.
+It’s best to grab some food supplies from Foodworks in the main town before driving along the coast to 1770.

 Cook up a storm, crack a beer and I’m sure you’ll make friends with some of the locals in no time!